abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 fortunate set of incredible circumstances—some might call it a miracle—we find ourselves existing in the same space and time, right here and now, practicing with each other in this vast web of existence.
-So we need to ask ourselves, *How well are we spending our time?*
+So we need to ask ourselves, *How well am I spending my time?*

 I think it’s important to reflect on that because it points out how much we need to rise up to this circumstance we find ourselves in and take